oshfdk/f67r2planets/distance.md

 [![encoding method from page 271 Secrètes](images/spacingcode.jpg)](#knowhere)

 Note that there is a possible mistake in this code, "offenser" is encoded with one "f", even though double "s" is preserved in "puisse".
-Overall, encoded books of the past tend to contain enourmous number of errors.
+Overall, encoded books of the past tend to contain enormous number of errors.

 The other problem: any particular word, say, "watermelon" will always encode to the same sequence of marks, which is a disaster for an illustrated book.
 Find one page with a picture of a watermelon, study the patterns and you can uncover hidden watermelons anywhere in the book.
 How can we fix this?